...

 9. Pheriche to Namche Bazaar

-Following the map of Everest Base Camp Trek, you will continue on your return journey from the village of Pheriche to the town of Namche.
+Following the map of the Everest Base Camp Trek, you will continue on your return journey from the village of Pheriche to the town of Namche.
 You will be covering approximately 23 kilometers on this trek.

 10. Namche to Lukla